matt77hias/Blog/_posts/2017-08-24-creating-a-view-frustum.md

 The first operation, Primitive Culling, implies both back face culling (if enabled) and view frustum culling.
 From here on, we will only focus on the latter type of culling.

 If view frustum culling takes place after the homogeneous divide, the associated culling space corresponds to the `Normalized Device Coordinate` (NDC) space (denoted with a subscript $$\mathrm{n}$$).
-In this space, the following equations need to be satisfied:
+In this space, the following six equations need to be satisfied:

 $$\begin{align}
 -1 &\le x_{\mathrm{n}} \le 1\\